jpweber/jpweber.io/content/blog/monitoring-external-etcd-cluster-with-prometheus-operator.md

 ### Create Kubernetes  Secrets

-Now that a certificate and key for prometheus has been created we are going to save them, along with the etcd ca as a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/)This will allow prometheus  to securely connect to etcd.
+Now that a certificate and key for prometheus has been created we are going to save them, along with the etcd ca as a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) This will allow prometheus  to securely connect to etcd.

 ``` shell
  kubectl -n monitoring create secret kube-etcd-client-certs --from-file=etcd-client-ca.crt=etcd-client.ca.crt --from-file=etcd-client.crt=etcd-client.crt --from-file=etcd-client.key=etcd-client.key